This post contains affiliate links.

 Building a website can be overwhelming as there are a list of endless technical items to keep track of.
 WordPress simplifies that process for us, acting as a sort of “starter kit” for website creators, bloggers, and marketers everywhere.

 The WordPress statistics boast that 37% of all websites in the entire world are powered by the WordPress engine.
-If that many hundred of millions of people can make a website, so can you.
+If that many hundreds of millions of people can make a website, so can you.
 WordPress is basically a sandbox where you can build your castle on a website brick by brick.
 It’s designed for ease of use.

 How does WordPress allow creators to build so many websites so easily?
 WordPress has a property that designates it as open-source software.
 What “open-source software” means is that, though the basic interface of WordPress comes with the same “starter kit” for everyone, everyone also has access to thousands of tools that can slightly or drastically modify their tool kit.